The 16 Best Writing Apps to Boost Your Writing in 2020

 Runs on: Web

-Best for: Authors seeking a distraction-free, elegant writing interface that typesets your work into a professional-grade book
+Best for: Authors seeking an elegant, distraction-free writing interface that typesets your work into a professional-grade book

 With its sleek interface and easily navigable formatting options, the Reedsy Book Editor is a first-rate choice for modern authors.
 You can drag and drop chapters, insert images, and even track changes to look at past versions of your work — a function that most paid creative writing apps don’t offer.

 The Reedsy Book Editor's advanced typesetting features will also save you hours of work when you get to formatting your book for publication.
 You can create intricate front and back matter and export it as a clean, professional file that can be instantly uploaded to any ebook retailer or print-on-demand supplier.
 If you’re looking for an all-in-one writing, formatting, and typesetting tool, look no further than the Reedsy Book Editor.
 Start using it for free right now.